Benefits of Using a Water Softener

 Efficient Water Heaters

-Gas storage and tankless water heaters operating on soft water hold on to the factory efficiency rating over a 15-year lifetime.
-In comparison, using hard water for a gas water heater can cut efficiency by up to 48 percent.
+Gas storage and tankless water heaters operating on soft water hold on to the factory efficiency rating over a 15-year life span.
+In comparison, using hard water for a gas water heater can reduce efficiency by up to 48 percent.

 If you use an electric water heater, up to 30 pounds of rock-like scale can accumulate in the tank from hard water.
 The scale is an inferior heat conductor.
 It can decrease the life of your heating element, because it has to work longer to heat water.